alex-baumann-ur/TCGADownloadHelp/README.md

 - Download data matching specific cases from previous analyses

 ## 2. Your input
+### 2.1 Prerequisites
+- To use this script as a one-touch pipeline, you have to [create a conda environment](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) with the [Jupyter Notebook](https://anaconda.org/anaconda/jupyter) and the [pandas](https://anaconda.org/anaconda/pandas) package
+- If you want to do the further analysis step with the [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline, you will have to create a conda environment with the Snakemake and pandas package.
+You can also use the [given Snakemake environment file](envs/snakemake_env.txt) with this command to create a conda environment:
+´´´
+conda create --name Snakemake --file envs/snakemake_env.txt ´´´

 ### 2.1.
 Filter and select TCGA data
 - Go to: [https://portal.gdc.cancer.gov/analysis_page](https://portal.gdc.cancer.gov/analysis_page)
 - Click on "Repository"